Right Here, Right Now (Giorgio Moroder song)

 "Right Here, Right Now" is a song recorded by Italian producer Giorgio Moroder featuring Kylie Minogue from Moroder's fourteenth studio album, Déjà Vu (2015).
 The track was made remotely between Los Angeles and London.
 Moroder wrote the track with Karen Poole, David Etherington, and Patrick Jordan-Patrikios, who also co-produced it with Moroder.
 The mixing process was handled by Mitch McCarthy.
-An incorporation of dance-pop, electropop, club, disco, and funk, "Right Here, Right Now" explores themes of romantic connection and living in the moment.
+An incorporation of dance-pop, electropop, club, and disco.
+"Right Here, Right Now" explores themes of romantic connection and living in the moment.
 The track was digitally released as the second single from Déjà Vu on 20 January 2015.

 Music critics praised Moroder's vibrant production and his collaboration with Minogue, although some deemed the track generic.
 Commercially, "Right Here, Right Now" topped the Los 40 airplay chart in Argentina, while entering several component charts in Europe.
 In the United States, it marked Moroder's second and Minogue's twelfth number-one on the Billboard Hot Dance Club Songs.
 Daniel Börjesson directed the song's music video, which premiered on 2 January 2015.
 It contains kaleidoscopic visuals, alongside appearances from Moroder in his DJ booth and Minogue showcasing choreography.
 The duo played "Right Here, Right Now" on the Australian leg of Minogue's 2015 Kiss Me Once Tour, before Moroder incorporated it into his own DJ sets.